-Stem cell foundation for muscular dystrophy treatmentJuly 14th, 2011 in Medical research
+Stem cell foundation for muscular dystrophy treatmentJuly 14, 2011 in Medicine & Health / Medical research

 Research at the Australian Regenerative Medicine Institute (ARMI) at Monash University could lay the groundwork for new muscular dystrophy treatments.

 A team led by developmental biologist Professor Christophe Marcelle has worked out how embryonic stem cells differentiate into specialist skeletal muscle cells early in development.

 The work, published in the British journal Nature in May 2011, could point the way to regulating the differentiation of muscle stem cells into functional muscle fibers, leading to treatments for muscular dystrophy through cell therapy.
 Cell therapy involves implanting healthy or genetically engineered muscle cells into the patient.

 We wanted to find out the mechanism of cell fate why some embryonic stem cells simply renew themselves while others undergo differentiation, Professor Marcelle said.

 This is the main unresolved question in any stem cell field to understand how you can affect the balance between self renewal and differentiation into tissue.

 Professor Marcelle says there is no cure for any of the muscle wasting disorders collectively known as muscular dystrophy.